jzornes13/On-Premises-Active-Directory-Deployed-in-the-Cloud-Azure/README.md

     -also use the same location in the first one we used west US 3

 -Change authentication to "Password"

+-here we are changing the dc controller network interface(nic) to static(so it doesn't change)

 <p>
 <img src="https://imgur.com/XyEeLg7.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>